 Forgot your password?

 Canadian pharmacy students, in collaboration with a licensed pharmacist, answer some of the most frequently asked questions they receive from patients.
-Find out more about topics including contraception, seasonal allergies, insomnia, constipation and fever in children, low back pain, cold sores, head lice, smoking cessation, migraine, lactose intolerance, ear infections, diabetes, shingles, sunscreens and diaper rash.
+Find out more about topics including contraception, seasonal allergies, insomnia, constipation, fever in children, low back pain, cold sores, head lice, smoking cessation, migraine, lactose intolerance, ear infections, diabetes, shingles, sunscreens and diaper rash.

 Learn more about how medical cannabis could help your symptoms and work with your doctor to make decisions about your medical cannabis treatment, such as dose, what method to use to take it, or which strain to use.